l3lackMegas/dyz-obfuscator/README.md

 # dyz-obfuscator
 The HTML, CSS, JS and Lua obfuscator for FiveM's resources.

 `Sorry, if this repo might be looks messy.
 I don't have time to clean up the code.`

+`This is not an encryption.
+It's just a code obfuscate script.`

 # Installation & Update
 ```bash